Canvas X: Development

 In April 2003, Deneba Systems was acquired by ACD Systems of Victoria, BC, Canada, the developers of Windows image editing and handling software such as ACDSee, before the release of version 9.
 Canvas development continued in Miami, under the aegis of ACD Systems of America.
 Later, in 2017, it was spun out as Canvas GFX.

 With the introduction of Canvas 11, support for the Macintosh platform was dropped, making the application Windows-only.

 Canvas is available in a standard and extended version.
 The once-optional Scientific Imaging module is now integrated into Canvas and provides enhanced input-output filters for file formats commonly used in science and engineering visualization.
 The geographic information system (GIS) module provides tools for use in mapping and GIS-based data analysis.

 Following the release of the Windows-only Canvas X 16, Canvas Draw for Mac was released, reviving Macintosh support (though on a separate roadmap from the Windows version) after a decade-long hiatus.

 While Canvas started out as a prosumer program in the general graphics/DTP market and continues to be the first (even only) tool of many professionals in such fields as graphics design, advertising, marketing, and DTP, it is less known in the consumer/prosumer market today than programs marketed by larger companies, such as Adobe Illustrator, Photoshop, and CorelDRAW.
 It has been better known in academic and commercial enterprises.

-The Canvas software is used by engineers to document and share complex objects and systems.
-Some of the largest companies in the aerospace, defense and manufacturing markets use Canvas as an integral part of their documentation workflow.
-Canvas is fully committed to continue to develop our product line to meet the ever-changing requirements of our major customers.
-From its origins in technical illustration, Canvas is developing solutions that address the rapidly emerging arena of Product Lifecycle Management (PLM).
-The next generation products will allow designers to work collaboratively with their suppliers, customers and other internal groups about the technical documentation, incorporate 2D and 3D elements and make the entire workflow simple and easy to use, while delivering all of this is in a SaaS-based offering.